3aransia/3aransia.github.io/README.md

 # Abstract

-Making the L/D words understandable by the machines and the new technologies.
+Making the L/D Moroccan words understandable by the machines and the new technologies.

 # Examples of the L/D Moroccan Language